Biblical Steps to Restore Broken Relationships

 Trust is built in drops and lost in buckets.

 This is the step that frustrates people the most.
 The person in recovery wants their family back now.
-They've been clean for 30 days, 90 days, six months—why won't their spouse trust them again?
+They've been clean for 30 days, 90 days, six months.
+Why won't their spouse trust them again?
 Why won't their parents let them see the kids unsupervised?
 Why is everyone still treating them like they're going to relapse?

-Here's the hard truth: These relationships weren't broken in a day.
+The hard truth: These relationships weren't broken in a day.
 They won't be restored in a day either.

-Most broken relationships in addiction aren't the result of a single catastrophic event (though sometimes there are).
-They're the result of patterns—patterns of lying, patterns of broken promises, patterns of choosing substances over people, patterns of manipulation and chaos.
+Most broken relationships in addiction aren't the result of a single catastrophic event, though sometimes there are.
+They're the result of patterns.
+Patterns of lying, patterns of broken promises, patterns of choosing substances over people, patterns of manipulation and chaos.

 You didn't break trust once.
 You broke it hundreds of times over months or years.

-Rebuilding that trust happens slowly, one kept promise at a time.
+Rebuilding that trust happens slowly.
+One kept promise at a time.

 For the person in recovery: Grant yourself permission to take it slow.
 Yes, you want your family back immediately.
 But you're asking them to believe you've changed when they've heard "I'll change" a hundred times before and watched you fail.
+Your job isn't to demand trust.
+Your job is to earn it through consistent, reliable behavior over time.
+This is part of sustaining sobriety beyond the initial treatment phase.
+Learning patience with the process.

-For the family: Grant yourself permission to take it slow.
+For the family: Grant yourself permission to take it slow too.
 You don't have to pretend everything is fine just because they've been sober for a few months.
 You've been hurt deeply.
 It's okay to move cautiously.
 It's okay to need time.
+Healing isn't linear.
+There will be good days and setbacks.
+Don't feel guilty for having doubts.

-- 30-90 days clean: Focus on your own recovery, not on restoring relationships.
+30 to 90 days clean: Focus on your own recovery, not on restoring relationships.
 Prove to yourself first that you're committed.

-- 3-6 months: Begin having honest conversations about restoration.
+3 to 6 months: Begin having honest conversations about restoration.
 Respect boundaries.
 Show up consistently.

-- 6-12 months: Trust is starting to rebuild.
+6 to 12 months: Trust is starting to rebuild.
 Small privileges might be restored.
 Keep showing up.

-- 1-2 years: Deeper trust returns.
+1 to 2 years: Deeper trust returns.
 Relationships feel more normal.
 But vigilance is still needed.

-- 2+ years: Long-term patterns of faithfulness have been established.
+2+ years: Long-term patterns of faithfulness have been established.
 Restoration feels real.

 Joseph's brothers came to Egypt twice before Joseph revealed himself.
 He tested them.
 He watched how they treated Benjamin.
 He needed to see if they had changed.
 That took time.
-But when he saw genuine repentance, restoration happened.
-(Genesis 42-45)
+But when he saw genuine repentance, restoration happened (Genesis 42-45).

-This is the pain point.
 This is where most people get stuck.

 For the person in recovery: You must ask for forgiveness.
 Not a general "I'm sorry for everything."
 Specific acknowledgment of specific wrongs.